Supply of commercial space down by a fifth in five years

 This is the result of the current commercial space monitoring, which the Hannover Region publishes annually.

-"Since 2016, the amount of commercial space available with a development plan has fallen continuously by almost 20 percent,"says Alexander Skubowius, Head of Economic and Employment Promotion in the region."There is currently hardly any immediately marketable space for SMEs and industry, especially in the immediate vicinity of the freeway."
+"Since 2016, the amount of available commercial space with a development plan has fallen continuously by almost 20 percent,"says Alexander Skubowius, Head of the Region's Economic and Employment Promotion Department."There is currently hardly any immediately marketable space for SMEs and industry, especially in the immediate vicinity of the freeway."

 Only 23.5 hectares are currently available here.
 In comparison: in 2020, 60 hectares of immediately developable land was still available along the highway.
 It is also critical that the potential for commercial space has already been exhausted in some municipalities or that longer time windows for land-use planning and the development of new ones are to be expected.